Goldfish Care – Complete, In-Depth and Free Guide

 The need for clean water is exactly like the need for clean air to us.
 After all, fish do breathe water so if it’s full of their own waste, it’s like us breathing in toxic fumes.

-This is where good water filtration can help.
+This is where good water filtration can help and a filter is possibly the most important piece of equipment you will buy for your tank.
 But with so many different types, styles and sizes of filter available, how do you know which is the right one to choose?

 Aquarium Filters 101: Filter Media, Maintenance and More

-The previous article should have convinced you on the need for a filter and informed you of the different types available.
+The previous article should have convinced you on the need for filters in your aquariums and informed you of the different types available.
 But that’s only half the story!
 Yes, there’s a whole lot more to consider.

 Filters are capable of holding many different types of ‘filter media’, from sponge to ceramic tubes, and floss to activated carbon.
 There are so many different things you can put ‘inside’ your filter, it can be hard to know where to begin.